RZVD/chess/README.md

 Save the game by typing ```S``` instead of a move command

+# Loading previous games
-# A game can be saved and resumed at a later date.
+A game can be saved and resumed at a later date.
 Follow the instructions given by the in game menu